espressif/ESP8266_MP3_DECODER/README.md

 system of FreeRTOS will suspend the mp3 decoding task when that happens, allowing the ESP8266 to attend to other tasks.

+While the ESP8266 is able to run at 160MHz, we're leaving it at its default speed of 80MHz here: it seems that at that speed the ESP8266 is perfectly capable of decoding even 320KBit MP3 data.